bartongroup/RATS/README.md

 #### What it does

-It provides a method to detect changes in the abundance ratios of transcript isoforms of a gene.
+1. It provides a method to detect changes in the abundance ratios of transcript isoforms of a gene.
 This is called **Differential Transcript Usage (DTU)**.

-**RATs is workflow-agnostic**.
+2. **RATs is workflow-agnostic**.
 Quantification quality details are left to the quantification tools; RATs uses only the transcript abundances.
 This makes it *suitable for use with alignment-free quantification tools* like [Kallisto](http://pachterlab.github.io/kallisto/) or [Salmon](https://github.com/COMBINE-lab/salmon).
 It is also compatible with DTE output from [Sleuth](http://pachterlab.github.io/sleuth).

-Additionally, RATs is able to take advantage of the bootstrapped quantifications provided by the alignment-free tools.
+3. RATs is able to take advantage of the bootstrapped quantifications provided by the alignment-free tools.
 These bootstrapped data are used by `RATs to assess how much the technical variability of the heuristic quantifications affects differential transcript usage and thus provide a measure of confidence in the DTU calls.

 #### What it needs

-This is an R source package, and will run on any platform with a reasonably up-to-date R environment.
+1. This is an R source package, and will run on any platform with a reasonably up-to-date R environment.

-As input, RATs requires transcript abundance estimates with or without bootstrapping.
+2. As input, RATs requires transcript abundance estimates with or without bootstrapping.
 For convenience, these can also be extracted directly from the output of [Sleuth](http://pachterlab.github.io/sleuth/).

-It also requires a look-up table matching transcript identifiers to respective gene identifiers.
+3. RATs also requires a look-up table matching transcript identifiers to respective gene identifiers.
 This can be obtained through various means, one of them being extracting this info from a GTF file.

-The package makes use of the [data.table](https://cran.r-project.org/web/packages/data.table/index.html) and [matrixStats](https://cran.r-project.org/web/packages/matrixStats/index.html) packages, as well as [ggplot2](https://cran.r-project.org/web/packages/ggplot2/index.html) and [shiny](https://cran.r-project.org/web/packages/shiny/shiny.pdf) for visualisations.
+4. RATs makes use of the [data.table](https://cran.r-project.org/web/packages/data.table/index.html) and [matrixStats](https://cran.r-project.org/web/packages/matrixStats/index.html) packages, as well as [ggplot2](https://cran.r-project.org/web/packages/ggplot2/index.html) and [shiny](https://cran.r-project.org/web/packages/shiny/shiny.pdf) for visualisations.
 All these are available from CRAN.